bmorcelli/DisplayDrivers/README.md

 ### Colours

 The panel has two levels.
-Fills and images are ordered-dithered (4x4 Bayer) by luminance, so the launcher's greys survive as patterns; text is snapped to the nearer level instead, because dithering glyph pixels smears them.
+Fills and images are ordered-dithered (4x4 Bayer) by luminance, so the projects's greys survive as patterns; text is snapped to the nearer level instead, because dithering glyph pixels smears them.

 ### Refresh policy